What made you think about fostering a child?

 Alice and Brian fostered me at eight years old and from the moment I met them they treated me like their own son.
 I was constantly made to feel loved and given a place to grow, learn, have fun, make mistakes, make memories and laugh.
 I will never be able to thank them enough for everything they have done for me.
 If anyone wanting to become a foster carer can be half as selfless and driven in changing lives as Alice and Brian then they will do a fantastic job.

 We are immensely grateful to the St Andrew’s Children’s Society foster care family who wrote this blog post.
 The problem is that we still desperately need more permanent foster carers.
-There are far too many vulnerable children living in Scotland waiting to be fostered on a permanent basis.
+There are far too many vulnerable children living in Scotland waiting to be fostered on a short term, long term and short break (also known as respite) basis.

 Could you foster a child on a permanent basis and offer them a safe and loving home?